Assistant Professor Lai Chee Kien retraces the various geographies and histories of Singapore’s railway lines and stations.

 Song, O.S.
 (1923).
 One hundred years’ history of the Chinese in Singapore.
 London: John Murray.
 Retrieved from BookSG.

 Tan, M.S.H.
 (2008).
-The making of a garden industrial town: History, transformations, memories and identity of Jurong [Unpublished Masters dissertation submitted to the Department of Architecture, National University of Singapore].
+The making of a garden industrial town: History, transformations, memories and identity of Jurong [Unpublished Masters dissertation, Department of Architecture, National University of Singapore].